MOCOS-COVID19/numeric-model/README.md

   * type `Using IJulia` followed by `notebook()` to load the dependency and start Jupyter's notebook
   * you might be asked whether to install jupyter, if in doubt type `y`
   * a new browser window should open with Jupyter in it
+  * withing the browser navigate to the project directory and open file `BJR solution.ipynb`
   * run and edit the code